front-end-intermediate/session-1/readme.md

 elem.innerHTML += '<p>A new paragraph</p>';
 ```

-Problem: we are using the existing `<li>` elements but there are 8 items in our `navItemsArray` array.
+We are using the existing `<li>` elements in the DOM but there are 8 items in our `navItemsArray` array.

 Solution: dynamically generate the nav from items in the array.